EnterpriseDB/docker-postgresql/README.md

 PGAudit is distributed under the [PostgreSQL License](https://github.com/pgaudit/pgaudit/blob/master/LICENSE).

-All language packs for glibc, namely `glibc-all-langpacks`, is a RPM package which contains all the locales. [glibc-all-langpacks](https://pkgs.org/download/glibc-all-langpacks)
-The label of the images containing `glibc-all-langpacks` is suffixed with `-multilang`. eg. `15.1-3.3-postgis-multilang`, `15.1-3.3-postgis-multilang`.
+All language packs for glibc contains all the locales.
+The label of the images containing the packs is suffixed with `-multilang`. eg. `15.1-3.3-postgis-multilang`, `15.1-3.3-postgis-multilang`.

 Images are available via [GitHub Container Registry](https://github.com/EnterpriseDB/docker-postgresql/pkgs/container/postgresql) and [Quay.io](https://quay.io/repository/enterprisedb/postgresql).